microsoft/beachball/packages/website/content/docs/change_files.md

 ### Working with the change file

-One of the biggest reasons to use a change file rather than a commit is that file diffs work wonderfully well in all PR systems.
-These tools are well suited to display diffs and allows a chance for reviewers to actually review what is written in a change file.
+`beachball` uses change files to indicate change type for a very good reason.
+File diffs work wonderfully well in all PR systems.
+These tools are well suited to visualize file diffs and allows a chance for reviewers to review what is written in a change file.

 For example, a reviewer might remind the author that a certain new API has been introduced and that the change ought to be a minor.
 The author can then modify the change file without having to ammend history of a commit!